How to Get to the Rome Colosseum

 If you are traveling to Rome you must (or should) be counting the hours left to dive into the Colosseum.
 Here's how to get there from anywhere in the city.

-Once you have your tickets to Rome, the first thing to do is to start planning the visits you will make when you are there.
+Once you have your tickets to Rome, the first thing you should do is to start planning the visits you will make when you are there.
 Especially for the most popular ones, which require a bit of planning.
-First of all, get your ticket to the Colosseum or even if you prefer, book a guided tour of the Colosseum and the Roman Forum to make sure you don't miss anything.
+First of all, get your ticket to the Colosseum or even if you prefer, book a ticket to the Colosseum, the Roman Forum and the Palatine Hill that also includes access to the tourist bus for 24 hours.
+This way you will not miss anything!

-And now, here's a guide to make getting to the Colosseum, wherever you are, easy, fast and convenient.
+And now I leave you here a guide to get to the Colosseum, wherever you are, is easy, fast and convenient.

 Take a stroll and walk from the center

 Walking in Rome is a must.
-Besides being cheap, you can take advantage of the walk to enjoy the city, walk the streets, squares, fountains ....
+Besides being cheap, you can take advantage of the walk to enjoy the city, walk its streets, squares, fountains ....
 A delight.

-Although it may seem that there is a long stretch walking from the historic center of Rome, the road is worth it.
-I'll tell you what are the most popular distances so you can decide if you prefer to do it on foot or look for an alternative.
+Although it may seem that there is a long stretch walking from the historic center of Rome, the way is worth it.
+I tell you what are the most popular distances so you can decide if you prefer to do it on foot or look for an alternative.

-Walking distances to the Colosseum from some of Rome's key sites
+Walking distances to the Colosseum from some key places in Rome

 - From Piazza Spagna: it will take you 28 minutes walking while you walk along the little streets surrounding the wonderful Piazza Spagna, Via del Corso and Via dei Fori Imperiali.
 This walk is a must.